UrbanCode/velocity-info/workbooks/azureUcdValueStream.md

 ![](AzureValueStream/5-dot-merged.png)

-# 5. Use Value Stream: Deployment
+# 5. Use the Value Stream with Deployments

 ## 5.1 Create a UCD snapshot